A Town Like Alice (film): Plot

 They run into Joe twice more.
 The second time, he secretly drops them a package of food as he drives by in a truck.
 They stop at the same place that night, and Joe and Jean talk some more.
 She reveals she is not married.
 Joe steals chickens for them from the harsh Captain Sugaya.
-However, Sugaya has no trouble identifying the thief: the chickens are nowhere about, and Joe was the only one who left the depot.
+However, Sugaya has no trouble identifying the thief; the chickens are nowhere about, and Joe was the only one who left the depot.
 When the women are found eating chicken, Jean claims they bought the birds, but that is a transparent lie.
 When Joe sees Jean being relentlessly questioned, he confesses and attacks the interrogator.
 As punishment, Sugaya has him crucified, nailed to a large tree.
 The prisoners, both men and women, are forced to watch all day and night.

-Sugaya orders the women to continue marching; he leaves them only one guard, the kindly sergeant, so that the sergeant can bear his disgrace alone.
+Sugaya orders the women to continue marching; he leaves them only one guard, the kindly sergeant, so that he can bear his disgrace alone.
 When he dies of exhaustion, Jean asks the elders of a Malayan village if they may stay and work in the paddy fields, asking only for food and a place to sleep, telling them that over half of the marchers have died.
-The elders agree, and they stay there until the war ends.
-Afterward, Jean gives Mr. Holland back his only surviving child.
+The elders agree and they stay there until the war ends.
+Afterwards, Jean gives Mr. Holland back his only surviving child.

 The film returns to the present, and Jean is stunned to learn that Joe survived his ordeal.
 She travels to Alice Springs, then to the (fictional) town of Willstown in the Queensland outback, where Joe has resumed his job as manager of a cattle station.
 Joe, however, has gone to London to find her.
 Finally re-united at Alice Springs Airport, they embrace.